 - General Information

 - It does not appear that Idaho State University requires CRT training of faculty, staff, or students.
-However, the head of campus security has said he will bring bias training to the campus, and several departments offer workshops on privilege, critical race theory, and equity in primary education.
-The school holds annual diversity programming.
+However, per general education requirements students are required to complete 3 credits in the Cultural Diversity Category.
+The University also has an Office of Equity and Inclusion and a Diversity Resource Center.
+The head of campus security has said he will bring bias training to the campus, and several departments offer workshops on privilege, critical race theory, and equity in primary education.
+The University also holds annual diversity programming.
 See updates below:

 Actions Taken